ImNotSebastian/MidnightSliceMadness/MidSliceMad/Assets/Resources/AndAssets/Prefabs/DocumentationPizzaPrefab.md

 1. **Instantiate the Pizza Prefab**:
    - Drag and drop the `Pizza` prefab from the Assets folder into your scene.
+   - Instantiate the pizza prefab by spawning it with a script.
-   - The pizza will be a child of the `Inventory` object and will move with the main camera.
+      - If done this way, the pizza will be a child of the `Inventory` object and will move with the main camera.

 2. **Customize the Pizza Spawn Location**:
    - In the `Pizza.cs` script, adjust the `spawnOffsetX`, `spawnOffsetY`, and `spawnOffsetZ` serialized fields to set the desired spawn location of the pizza relative to the main camera.